vb64/django.admin.geomap/README.md

 ```

-When working with this table in the admin panel, we want to see a map with objects from this table located on it.
+On the main page of the site and when working with this table in the admin panel, we want to see a map with objects from this table located on it.

-## Displaying a list of objects on the map
+## Main page with a list of objects on the map

-To enable the display of `Location` objects on the map in the Django admin panel, you need to make changes to the model class in the` models.py` file and to the `admin.py` file.
+To enable the display of `Location` objects on the map, you need to make changes to the model class in the `models.py` file.

 Add the `django_admin_geomap.GeoItem` "mixin" class to the inheritance list of the `Location` class and define two properties:` geomap_longitude` and `geomap_latitude`.
 These properties should return the longitude and latitude of the object as a string.